mmacdonald2000/javascript101_library/README.md

-# javascript101_library
+# javascript_library_capstone
 Library API in javascript

-This is a preliminary API modeling a library.
+This is the front end of a preliminary API modeling a library.